 Laurie Townshend

 A survey of my body of work: published essays, short films, street, documentary and birth photography, reveals a clear focus: the lives of Black women and the transformative power of their labour and love.

-My work is a natural extension of my lived experience as a Black woman raised in public housing by a Jamaican single mother.
+My work is a natural extension of my lived experience as a Black queer woman, raised in public housing by a Jamaican single mother.
 As a discerning teenager, I started to recognize contradictions between how the world viewed Black communities and how we saw ourselves.
 There was nothing “marginalized” about how my mother cared for me and my siblings.
 My friends and I didn’t feel we were any more “at risk” than the average teenager.
 I began to realize how the negative narratives attributed to Black communities upheld structural inequalities.
 These shortcomings were part of the environment outside of Black bodies.There was nothing inherently Black about them.

 By the time I reached young adulthood, I was actively seeking a form of expression that could challenge these destructive narratives.
-An unlikely friendship with Herb Gluck, a 72-year-old screenwriter from New York led to my discovery that film could do just that.
+An unlikely friendship with a 72-year-old screenwriter from New York led to my discovery that film could do just that.

+Laurie Townshend